eWaterCycle/infra/src-questions.md

-# Q for SRC support
+# Questions send to for SURF Research cloud support

 I am writing my own plugin where I need to set the public URL in an application config file using an Ansible task.
 In the logs of a workspace I see a `service_url` key with value `https://d08d27c8-d63d-492f-9479-70aa98b90f81.workspaces.live.surfresearchcloud.nl`.